 Cut peaches can brown very quickly.
 I don’t recommend preparing them in advance, but if you choose to, be sure to add a little lemon juice and store them in an airtight container.

-Storing and Reheating Fresh Peach Cobbler
+Storing This Recipe for Peach Cobbler

 Do you refrigerate Peach Cobbler?